A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 I mean, you know, the reporter who we sent from our manager office to the press conference yesterday wasn't born when Hillsborough happened.

-And this is what I've tried to stress in some of my coverage: that it's also failures of the legal system that have failed to hold people accountable, failed to dispense justice, left the families with this really quite ludicrous contradiction that 97 people have been unlawfully killed, but nobody is responsible for the unlawful killing.
+And this is what I've tried to stress in some of my coverage: that it's also failures of the legal system that have failed to hold people accountable, failed to dispense justice, left the families with this really quite ludicrous contradiction that 97 people have been unlawfully killed, but nobody is responsible for the unlawful killing, right?

 And